symfony/symfony-docs/book/doctrine/mongodb-odm/configuration.rst

 follow these conventions:

 1. Put all your entities in a directory ``Document/`` inside your bundle.
-For example ``Sensio/Hello/Document/``.
+For example ``Sensio/HelloBundle/Document/``.
-2. If you are using xml, yml or php mapping put all your configuration files into the ``Resources/config/doctrine/metadata/doctrine/mongodb/`` directory sufficed with dcm.xml, dcm.yml or dcm.php respectively.
+2. If you are using xml, yml or php mapping put all your configuration files into the ``Resources/config/doctrine/metadata/doctrine/mongodb/`` directory suffixed with dcm.xml, dcm.yml or dcm.php respectively.
 3. Annotations is assumed if an ``Document/`` but no ``Resources/config/doctrine/metadata/doctrine/mongodb/`` directory is found.